-The overlapping of the Nazca plate underneath the South American plate was the start of the rise of the Rainbow Mountain.
+The overlapping of the Nazca plate and the South American plate was the start of the rise of the Rainbow Mountain.
 With this subduction, the mountain began building and uplifted the Andes mountain range.
 This produced significant volcanism and introduced rare and varied mineralogy to the Andes Mountains.
-Different layers of sediment rocks, like sandstone, halite, gravel, clay and other minerals were compacted one above the other to form different layers.
+Different layers of sedimentary rocks, such as sandstone, halite, gravel, clay and other minerals were compacted, one on top of the other, to form different layers.

 As time passes, movement and collision of tectonic plates gave rise to new mountains and also new colors.
 This is because sediments change color when exposed to environmental conditions, like snow, wind and water.

 Red coloration of sedimentary layers often indicates iron oxide rust as a trace mineral.
-In addition, the bright yellow coloration could be due to iron sulfide as trace minerals within the pore cement.
+Additionally, the bright yellow coloration could be due to iron sulfide as trace minerals within the pore cement.
 High altitude is another important factor.
-Due to the hostile environment of the area, there is almost no vegetation.
+Due to the harsh environment of the area, there is almost no vegetation.

-If you’re thinking of taking a trip to Cusco’s Rainbow Mountain, the dry season, between May and September, is our best recommended months to do the trek.
+If you’re thinking of taking a trip to Cusco’s Rainbow Mountain, the dry season, between May and September, is our best recommendation to do the trek.
 Climbing Rainbow Mountain in the rain or snow can be a very dangerous experience.

 Gulliver Expeditions Rainbow Mountain Day Trips

 The trek is considered fairly difficult.
-If you’re considering a trip to the Rainbow Mountain we encourage you to train your body for high altitudes.
-Fitness levels will need to be high as the levels of altitude can change quickly.
-We recommend staying in Cusco for at least 2 days before the expedition in order to adapt but if you are short of time you can do it in a one full day.
+If you’re considering a trip to Rainbow Mountain, we encourage you to train for high altitude.
+Fitness levels will need to be high, as altitude can change quickly.
+We recommend staying in Cusco for at least 2 days prior to the expedition in order to adapt, but if you are short of time you can do it in one full day.

 For safety, we provide mules in cases of extreme exhaustion, so you can continue on with the hike without any risk.

-Once you reach the outlook you’ll have about an hour to explore the area of this unique natural wonder.
+Once you reach the outlook, you’ll have about an hour to explore the area of this unique natural wonder.
 After this, we’ll start our return along the same path to the starting point.
-This trek will take around 2-3 hours where transportation will be expecting us to begin the return trip to Cusco.
+This trek will take around 2-3 hours, where transportation will be waiting to begin the return trip to Cusco.